ZviRosenfeld/GeneticAlgorithmEngine/README.md

 var result = searchEngine.Run();
 ```

-Once you have an instance of an engine you can either use the Run method to run a complete search, or the Next method to run just one more generation.
+Once you have an instance of an engine you can either use the Run method to run a complete search, or the Next method to run a single generation.
 You can also use the Pause method to pause the search, and then resume it anytime.

 ```CSharp